Words and terms used in the world of From The Waters.

 In Aelin this refers to a Guardian division responsible for diplomacy and interactions with foreign nations and bodies.

-The legal process of lovers separating in Aelin.
-Involves agreements around belongings, residences and money between the parties involved.
+In Aelin, the legal process of lovers separating.
+Involves agreements around belongings, residences and money between the parties.

-In Aelin City this refers to the four areas the city is divided into: Northford, Eastley, Southerton and Westaine.
-Jurisdictional Guardians who operate within the bounds of Aelin City are also referred to as District Guardians.
+In Aelin City this refers to each of the four areas the city is divided into: Northford; Eastley; Southerton; and Westaine.
+Jurisdictional Guardians who operate within the bounds of Aelin City are referred to as District Guardians.

 A twist which causes an aelinuan's mind to be locked down against any abilita or embodia interference.

 A well-developed country on the far west of Ephasia.
-Has an aetri situated in the country's capital, Laudbyz.
-Has a government headed by a Prime Minister.
+It has an aetri named Aevinra who is situated in the country's capital, Laudbyz.
+Its government is headed by a Prime Minister.
 Citizens are known as Doluroundians.

 A body of water off the west coast of Doluround.